 STEP 2: Update and quality control observation data

 After selecting species, we solicit observations from all of our CWMA partners and other land managers and field staff operating within our area.
 Participation is tracked to facilitate region-wide participation.
 Contributed data is suggested to conform to our established 4-County CWMA Invasive Plant Observation Data Standards and should be submitted to iMapInvasives Oregon for Oregon observations and Casey Gozart with Clark County Noxious Weeds for Clark County observations.

 We then quality control the resultant dataset.
 In some cases, we will need to consult with the reporter and/or perform field verification to confirm species identification or other information related to the infestation.

 STEP 3: Update management status

-For Washington state county (Clark) observations, the Clark County Noxious Weed Control Board staff will be tracking management according to their discretion and methodology. iMapInvasives Oregon does not currently cover work outside Oregon state.
+For Washington State county (Clark) observations, the Clark County Noxious Weed Control Board staff will be tracking management according to their discretion and methodology. iMapInvasives Oregon does not currently cover weed work outside Oregon State.

 STEP 4: Produce/update public maps

 To facilitate awareness about the known distribution of these species we will create publicly accessible maps of the documented observations.
 Maps can be used to help field observers determine if populations are known and for Oregon infestations if they are being managed and by whom.
 These maps may also help prioritize survey work.
 If a property being surveyed is near known infestations surveyors will hopefully be more aware of the potential for that species to be present within their survey area.

 These maps will be made available on this page when completed.
 These will ideally be web maps.